nf-core/chipseq/docs/output.md

     DESeq2 is more commonly used to perform differential expression analysis for RNA-seq datasets.
 However, it can also be used for ChIP-seq differential binding analysis, in which case you can imagine that instead of counts per gene for RNA-seq data we now have counts per bound region.

     This pipeline uses a standardised DESeq2 analysis script to get an idea of the reproducibility within the experiment, and to assess the overall differential binding.
 Please note that this will not suit every experimental design, and if there are other problems with the experiment then it may not work as well as expected.
-By default, the peak sets are not filtered, therefore, the consensus peaks will be generated across the union set of peaks from all samples.
-However, it is possible to filter the consensus peaks and the corresponding read counts based on user-defined criteria (outlined in the section above), and then to use the same scripts to re-generate the results for a more refined analysis.
-In future iterations of the pipeline more formal analyses such as [IDR](https://projecteuclid.org/euclid.aoas/1318514284) may be implemented to obtain reproducible and high confidence peak sets with which to perform this sort of analysis.

     ![MultiQC - DESeq2 PCA plot](images/mqc_deseq2_pca_plot.png)